The Causes Of Bad Data, And How To Fix Them

 What are the causes of bad data?

-Before your organisation can solve its data quality problems, it first needs to understand what bad supplier data actually looks like.
+Before data quality issues can be solved, an organization must first understand what bad data might look like for them.
 This means communicating clearly, across all seniority levels and silos, the following warning signs to look out for:

 How can you fix your organisation’s bad data?